Lenskart: History

 Lenskart launched the eyewear brand John Jacobs in 2017.
 In October 2017, Lenskart signed up its first brand ambassador Katrina Kaif.
 In March 2019, the company hired Bhuvan Bam as its first male brand ambassador.

 In June 2022, Lenskart announced the acquisition of a majority stake in the Japanese eyewear brand Owndays in a cash-and-stock deal which valued Owndays at around USD400 million.
 After the acquisition, the combined entity had an annual revenue of $650 million, with $250 million coming from Owndays.

+In 2025, Lenskart acquired an 80% stake in Spanish eyewear brand Meller for over €40 million.

+Controversies

-In 2024, Lenskart's franchise owners accused the company of numerous unfair business practices, including opening competing COCO (Company Owned Company Operated) stores near their FOFO (Franchise Owned Franchise Operated) outlets.
+In 2024, Lenskart's franchise owners accused the company of numerous unfair business practices, including opening competing COCO (company-owned, company-operated) stores near their FOFO (franchise-owned, franchise-operated) outlets.
 Some franchise owners from Karnataka filed an FIR in October 2024, alleging financial fraud, including revenue discrepancies and misuse of accounting software.
 While the Economic Offences Wing began investigation, Lenskart secured a stay order from the Karnataka High Court in January 2025, halting the probe.

-In 2025, Lenskart acquired an 80% stake in Spanish eyewear brand Meller for over €40 million.
+Following the circulation of an internal document online in April 2026 indicating that Lenskart's employees could wear specific religious attire, including hijabs and turbans, but restrictions were placed on visible Hindu symbols, including bindis, tilaks, and "sacred threads" (kalawas), Lenskart's workplace dress code came under scrutiny and received backlash on social media.
+Many accused the company of having a religiously biased view of expressions of faith and treating people in an unequal manner based on their religion.

 Funding

 In 2011, IDG Ventures India invested $4 million in the company.
-In January 2015, the company raised ₹135 crore from TPG Growth, TR Capital and IDG Ventures India.
+In January 2015, the company raised ₹1.35 billion from TPG Growth, TR Capital and IDG Ventures India.
 In May 2016, International Finance Corporation, Adveq Management, TPG Growth and IDG Ventures India invested a total of $60 million in Lenskart.
 The company also saw investments from Ratan Tata and Kris Gopalakrishnan.
-In September 2016, Wipro's Chairman Azim Premji invested around ₹200 crore in Lenskart through his family office PremjiInvest.
+In September 2016, Wipro's Chairman Azim Premji invested around ₹2 billion in Lenskart through his family office PremjiInvest.

 Lenskart was valued at over $1 billion in December 2019 after SoftBank Vision Fund invested $275 million.
 In May 2021, KKR invested $95 million, and in July 2021, Temasek and Falcon Edge Capital (Alpha Wave Global) led a $220 million investment round at a valuation of $2.5 billion.
 In July 2022, Lenskart was valued at $4.5 billion following a $200 million funding round led by Alpha Wave Global.

 In March 2023, the Abu Dhabi Investment Authority invested $500 million in Lenskart at a valuation of $4.5 billion.
 In June 2023, the company raised $100 million from ChrysCapital.

 In June 2024, Lenskart secured $200 million from Temasek and Fidelity in a secondary deal at $5 billion valuation.

 In October 2025, Lenskart launched its initial public offering aiming to raise up to $828 million.